 5117.703 Policy.

 (e) The Under Secretary of Defense for Acquisition and Sustainment (USD(A&S)) shall make the determination as described in FAR 17.703(e).
-See for further delegation.
+See Appendix GG for further delegation.

 5117.770 Procedures.

 (1) The requiring activity is responsible for making the approval required by DFARS 217.770.
 A Government official who is of a grade not lower than O-6 or GS-15 and is assigned to the requiring activity makes the approval.
 The approval document shall address the elements listed in DFARS 217.770(a)-(c).
 The requiring activity obtains prior concurrence of the determination in accordance with paragraph (2) of this section.